Rampastring/WorldAlteringEditor/README.md

 ## Current state of the project

+The editor has two operating modes: flat and non-flat.

-The editor is in an usable state and covers almost everything of what can be done with FinalSun.
+Flat mode is meant for mods like DTA that do not make use of height levels.
+For these mods, the editor covers almost everything of what can be done with FinalSun.
-Most basic and commonly used editing tools are included and they're generally more efficient than the FinalSun equivalents.
+All basic and commonly used editing tools are included and they're generally more efficient than the FinalSun equivalents.
+This mode is most complete as it was the original purpose that the editor was created for.

+For non-flat maps of TS and RA2, the editing tools are still work-in-progress.
+The scripting side is completely ready and can be used for efficient mission scripting, but editing tools that deal with terrain height are still being worked on.

 There are also some limitations in the editor, particularly on the rendering side of things.
-The current map renderer, while functional and usable, is very primitive and does not properly keep track of areas to refresh, which leads to graphical glitches at times.
+The current map renderer, while functional and usable, is very primitive and does not properly keep track of areas to refresh, which can lead to graphical glitches or poor performance at times.
 The current renderer should be considered more as a proof-of-concept of DTA/TS/RA2 map rendering done with MonoGame than an actual serious implementation.